Do you know that you can generate funds for yourself by being a plasma donor? Imagine saving lives and getting paid just for that.

 Yes, you can donate plasma while breastfeeding.

-However, since it is not everyone that is encouraged to donate plasma including breastfeeding mothers and pregnant women.
+However, since it is not everyone is encouraged to donate plasma including breastfeeding mothers and pregnant women.
 As a breastfeeding mother, you will be allowed to donate plasma if you meet the following criteria as a breastfeeding mother.

 - You are healthy and free from any illness and diseases after thorough physical examinations and diagnostic procedures